 What is freight density?

 Density is an important component of LTL freight classifications.
-A shipment with a lower density typically has a higher freight classification, while a shipment with a higher density typically has a lower freight classification.
+A shipment with a lower density typically has a higher freight classification, while a higher density typically has a lower freight classification.
 Freight density is calculated as follows:

 - Step 1.
-Measure the height, width, and depth of the shipment in inches—measure to the farthest points, including skids or other packaging.
+Measure the shipment’s height, width, and depth in inches—measure to the farthest points, including skids or another packaging.
 On shipments with multiple pieces, repeat Step 1 for each piece.